THE PARLOR

 A collage featuring event and marketing posters, a hotel door hanger.
 Highlights include a men’s wear showcase, South Central Hotel Instagram post, and bold “F*ck Stigma” social media banner.

-Marketing Tool Kit
+Marketing Tool Kit:

 A collage of brand guideline pages—including sections on brand story, mission, fonts and colors, logo story, icons, language, and photography—centers around a black box that boldly highlights Brand Guidelines Example.

-Brand Guides
+Brand Guides:

-How this works
+How does this work?

 INQUIRY